 Using this catheter, doctors can then do diagnostic tests as part of a cardiac catheterization.
-Some heart disease treatments, such as coronary angioplasty, also are done using cardiac catheterization.
+Some heart disease treatments, such as coronary angioplasty and coronary stenting, also are done using cardiac catheterization.

-Usually, you'll be awake during cardiac catheterization, but given medications to help you relax.
+Usually, you'll be awake during cardiac catheterization but be given medications to help you relax.
 Recovery time for a cardiac catheterization is quick, and there's a low risk of complications.

 Why it's done

-Cardiac catheterization is done to see if you have a heart problem, or as a part of a procedure to correct a heart problem your doctor already knows about.
+Cardiac catheterization is done to see if you have a heart problem.
+It can also be done as part of a procedure to correct a known heart problem.